Seth-Wolfgang/Data-Exchange-API/README.md

 This will start the server on your local machine, listening on port 8000. (default, you can change it according to the client requirements).

 ## Testing the Cyberwater Client

+> if you installed the library, ignore the instructions below and run the test files in ./tests/cyberwater

 Perform the following steps on the remote machine set up as the Cyberwater client:
 1. Check and ensure that cyberwater_library.py and cyberwater_test.py are in the current directory.
 2. Verify that the server_url and port variables in cyberwater_test.py match the server's address and port.